-Third, although it is a normal human tendency to converse with people with whom one is thrown in contact, please do not talk to any of the parties or their attorneys or witnesses.
+Third, although it is a normal to converse with people with whom you are thrown in contact, please do not talk to any of the parties, their attorneys or the witnesses.
 By this I mean not only do not talk about the case, but do not talk at all, even to pass the time of day.
-In no other way can all parties be assured of the absolute impartiality they are entitled to expect from you are jurors.
+In no other way can the parties be assured of the absolute impartiality they are entitled to expect from you are jurors.